EthanNewell/LMS_Test/README.md

 # LMS_Test
-This repository include many type of teststs in yandex lms
+This repository contains completed tasks of Yandex Lyceum, passed tests and verified by a teacher.
+The repository itself may be presented in the future to demonstrate programming skills